A young Black woman talking about something serious with an older Black woman in the park.

 You might have to change your dose to get the best effect for you.

-You will probably start on a low dose and it will increase until it is right for you.
+You will probably start on a low dose and increase until it is right for you.
+You may have to take it more than once a day.

-It doesn’t matter what time you take it each day – choose a time that you can always remember.
+If you take your medication once a day, try and choose a time that you can always remember.
 This could be a mealtime, or when you brush your teeth.
+If it makes you feel sleepy, it may be best to take it just before bedtime.
+You can take it before or after food.

 If you forget to take a dose, take it as soon as possible unless it is less than four to six hours until your next dose.

 If you forget to take it by the time of the next dose, just take the next dose.
+Do not try and catch up by taking a double dose.

 If you forget to take your tablets for a few days, you may start getting your old symptoms back.
 Talk to your doctor if this happens.
+You may need to restart the carbamazepine slowly or find a different treatment.

+Once you start taking carbamazepine, the brain adjusts to the new balance of chemicals.
 If you stop taking the carbamazepine all at once, the balance starts to change again.
 You could get your old symptoms back.

 When you decide with your doctor to stop taking carbamazepine, you will probably reduce the dose slowly over at least a month to stop you getting any uncomfortable withdrawal symptoms.